bergsalex/roux-cs5500-haploqa/docs/design/SoftwareDesignDescription.md

   Adding readme with library usage information
   Adding a strain map service

+### Development Milestones
+#### Milestone 1: Tier 1 Priority
+- Feature 4.1: Allow Developers to embed the Genome Karyotype Plots as a module
+  - Upgrade d3 v3 to d3 v7
+  - Data can be passed into the plots from a parent application component
+  - Demonstrate build, setup and usage of plot components in a parent application
+  - The module's usage needs to be well documented and made available for end-user developers.
+  - The visualizations will be resonponsive to user interaction.
+  - The user will interact with the visualization in the same way they did with the previous version.
+  - The visualizations will report errors to the developer to use as they need.

+#### Milestone 2: Tier 2 Priority
+- Feature 4.2: View a list of all samples
+  - The user can see details about each sample
+  - Expands the usability of this listing by including additional information
+  - The listing page has to be usable on a desktop browser
+- Feature 4.3: Search for a sample
+  -
+- Feature 4.4: View details about a sample
+  - The sample details should be organized in a table format
+  - The Genome Karyotype Plots should be displayed with a minimum of 900px of width

 # 8. Pattern(s) Used
 ## 8.1 Architectural
+- Component Based
+  - The application to be built will utilize a component architectural pattern to allow rapid reuse of plotting functionality within different Angular client applications.
+- Client-Server
+  - The application to be built will fit into a client-server architectural pattern with the delivered application acting as the client.
+- Representational state transfer
+  - The client and server will communicate using Representational State Transfer (ReST) and Javascript Object Notation (JSON).
+- Service-oriented
+  - The client application will utilize a service oriented architectural pattern for using ReST and JSON to obtain data from one or more servers.
 ## 8.2 Software
+- Singletons
+  - Singleton service instance will be used to share data and functionality across plot groups, which are combinations of interval and karyotype plots that use the same data.
+- Dependency Injection
+  - Dependency injection will be utilized to provide components with instance of singleton service.
+- Observer
+  - The observer patter will be used to share events between components.
+An example event would be clicking the kayotype plot selects a detail region in the interval plot.
+- Composite
+  - The composite pattern will be used to combine objects, services and functionality into higher level entities

 # 9. Design Concepts Used
 ## 9.1 Architectural Design Considerations